Skip to main content

 Automated Rate Quoting and Shipment Booking

 For B2B logistics companies — freight brokers, 3PLs, LTL carriers, and courier services — rate quoting is a critical sales function that is often slow and labor-intensive.
+As FreightWaves analysis shows, the speed of quoting directly correlates with win rates in competitive freight markets.
 A customer emails or calls for a quote, it goes to a pricing analyst, gets quoted within hours (or days), and by then the customer may have already booked with a competitor.
 A rate-quoting chatbot provides instant estimates, capturing business that would otherwise go to faster competitors.

 Instant Rate Quoting